mksunny1/marksafe/docs/README.md

 7. Just call `Marksafe.process` with the containing element as the sole argument.
 The previously escaped textContent inside the element becomes innerHTML instead.
 8. You can easily modify the allow-list of tags and attributes or even extend the Marksafe class to further customise Marksafe according to your needs.

-To learn more you can read the [API docs](https://github.com/mksunny1/marksafe/blob/main/docs/classes/Marksafe.md) or the source code which is 115 lines.
+To learn more you can read the [API docs](https://github.com/mksunny1/marksafe/blob/main/docs/classes/Marksafe.md).

 Cheers and kindly share and promote this.
 You can also [sponsor me on GitHub](https://github.com/sponsors/mksunny1).
 It's important...